AlfonsoDelaLuna/Web-Portfolio/README.md

 # Web Portfolio
-A personal portfolio website built with React and Vite to showcase my projects, skills, and experience.
+A personal web portfolio built with React and Vite to showcase my projects, skills, and experience.

 # Tech Stack
 - React